Pop star Beyonce posts first pictures of twins on Instagram

 Pop star Beyonce posted the first pictures of her twins, Sir Carter and Rumi, in an Instagram post on Friday.

-REUTERS: Pop star Beyonce posted the first pictures of her twins, Sir Carter and Rumi, in an Instagram post on Friday.
+NEW YORK: Pop star Beyonce posted the first pictures of her twins, Sir Carter and Rumi, in an Instagram post on Friday (Jul 14).

 Beyonce's father had said in a tweet in June that his daughter was now the mother of twins, confirming earlier reports of the year's most highly anticipated celebrity birth.